Grapplers blank the Tigers

 Phillips (106), Evan Green (113), Owen Stoller (126), Lehman (132), Hoffman (138), Dil.
 Wiles (160), Wierenga (220) and King (285) each won via pin against the Grey Ghosts.
 Against the Patriots, Green (113), Heath (145), Zacha (170), Ellis (182) and Wierenga (220) recorded pinfall wins.

-The Hornets went to Colfax yesterday for a tri with El Paso-Gridley and host Ridgeview/Lexington.
-Eureka will compete in Heart of Illinois Super Duals this Saturday at 9 a.m. from EP-G.
+The Hornets travel to Colfax on Wednesday for a 5:30 p.m. tri with El Paso-Gridley and host Ridgeview/Lexington.